ChestersGarage/cacti-aio/README.md

 The controversial part!
 Feed in your passwords here.
 In a future version of this image, I will add other, more secure ways to feed in passwords.

+UPDATE: You must know and provide the correct MySQL root password now, or the container will fail to start.
+I've removed the logic that sets the MySQL root password, as part of my security updates.

 ```
 -e MYSQL='<mysql root password>' \
 -e CACTI='<cacti user db password>' \
+-e BACKUPS='<backups user db password>' \

 ```